openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 Pre- and postprocessing of these settings is important.
 Make the changes in time before sport and consider the effect of muscle filling.

+If you do sports regularly at the same time (i.e. sports class in your gym) you can consider using [automation](../Usage/Automation.rst) for profile switch and TT.
+Location based automation might also be an idea but makes preprocessing more difficult.

-The percentage of the profile switch, the value for your activity temp target and best time for the changes are inidivual.
+The percentage of the profile switch, the value for your activity temp target and best time for the changes are individual.
 Start on the safe side if you are looking for the right value for you (start with lower percentage and higher TT).

 ### Sex
 You can remove the pump to be 'free', but you should tell it to AAPS so that the IOB calculations are right.